MenyayloSavva/aperture-auto/README.md

 # aperture-auto
 Educational application.
-Provides a comprehensive learning experience for mastering the technical aspects of automation.
+Serves as entry point for all back-end applications.